 It is recommended to access the Editor Mode from a modern desktop browser.
 You may use the latest releases of Chrome, Edge, Firefox, or Safari.

-The minimum requirement for the browser screen size to the enter Editor Mode is 800px width and 500px height.
+The minimum requirement for the browser screen size to enter the Editor Mode is 800px width and 500px height.

 Launch and interact with the studio designed by you or shared with you.